Grounded Vision-Language Interpreter for Long-Horizon Bimanual Task and Motion Planning: Experimental Evaluation

-\textbf{Effect of Corrective Planning ($\mathcal{Q}$2).} We verify the effect of corrective planning by using different maximum corrective planning attempts ($N_{\text{CP, max}} = 0, 1, 3$).
+\textbf{Effect of Corrective Planning ($\mathcal{Q}$3).} We verify the effect of corrective planning by using different maximum corrective planning attempts ($N_{\text{CP, max}} = 0, 1, 3$).
 Overall, the results show that ViLaIn-TAMP-No-CP has a lower average success rate of 45\%.
-CP significantly improves all tasks' success rate (\cref{fig:cp_results}).
+CP significantly improves the success rate of all tasks (\cref{fig:cp_results}).

-\textbf{Effect of In-Context Learning ($\mathcal{Q}$3).} We analyze whether providing in-context learning (ICL) examples has a significant impact on ViLaIn-TAMP's performance.
-Overall, we observe a 5.2\% increase in the mean success rate for \vilaintamp-CP as shown in \cref{tab:ict_results}.
+\textbf{Effect of In-Context Learning ($\mathcal{Q}$4).} We analyze whether providing ICL input-output examples has a significant impact on \vilaintamp's performance in \cref{table1}.
+Overall, we observe a 5.5\% increase in the mean success rate for \vilaintamp-CP.
 Using ICL examples proves to be more significant in the case of \vilaintamp-No-CP, as the mean success rate increases from 45\% to 55\%.
+The results also show that adding the ICL examples reduces the average task planning attempts across all tasks, which suggests that the examples help in reducing incorrect or contradictory propositions, increasing consistency, and the success rate of initial generations.